nossbigg/eslint-plugin-clean-code-react/docs/rules/max-hooks-in-custom-hook.md

 # max-hooks-in-custom-hook

-Ensures that custom React Hooks do not use more than max hooks.
+Custom React Hooks do not use more than max hooks.

 ## Rule Details